Penélope Cruz and Javier Bardem Received Equal Pay for Everybody Knows

 James Gourley/REX/Shutterstock

-Penélope Cruz revealed she and her husband Javier Bardem received equal pay for their roles in their new movie Everybody Knows.
+Penélope Cruz revealed she received the same pay as her husband Javier Bardem for their roles in their new movie Everybody Knows.

 When asked if they were paid the same amount at the 2018 Cannes Film Festival, the 44-year-old actress told reporters, per Variety, "Actually, yes."